A Comprehensive Survey of Direct Preference Optimization: Datasets, Theories, Variants, and Applications: Research Questions and Variants

+\textbf{RQ5: Reward Hacking.} Reward hacking emerges when a policy model achieves high proxy rewards without fulfilling actual alignment objectives~\cite{rashidinejad2025sail,park-etal-2024-disentanglinglength}.
+As discussed in RQ1, DPO's implicit reward modeling tends to overfit the in-distribution training data, resulting in poor OOD generalization.
+Consequently, the policy is more susceptible to obtaining high rewards through OOD exploitation. \del{In DPO, the implicit reward mechanism makes the policy more susceptible to obtaining artificially high rewards through OOD exploitation.} A prominent example is \textit{length exploitation}~\cite{dubois2024alpacafarmsimulationframeworkmethods, singhal2023longwaygoinvestigating, Kabir_2024}, wherein models generate increasingly verbose responses that may contain hallucinated content to obtain higher rewards~\cite{wang2023farcamelsgoexploring,xiao2024detectingmitigatinghallucinationlarge}.
+To address these vulnerabilities, we categorize recent mitigation strategies into two directions: mitigating length exploitation and mitigating other OOD exploitation in DPO, as illustrated in Fig.~\ref{fig:RQ5}.

+\textbf{Mitigating Length Exploitation.} To address the prevalent issue of length bias, most works focus on modifying the optimization objective to penalize or decouple verbosity.
+Park~\etal~\mbox{\cite{park-etal-2024-disentanglinglength}} linked length exploitation to OOD bootstrapping and introduced R-DPO, which adds a straightforward length-based penalty to the regularization term.
+Taking a more structural approach, SimPO~\mbox{\cite{meng2024simpo}} incorporates length normalization directly into the reward difference formulation to align the training objective with the generation length normalization.
+From the theoretical mechanics, Liu~\etal~\mbox{\cite{liu2024lengthdesensitizationdirectedpreference}} uncovered an underlying link between DPO's implicit reward and data length, proposing LD-DPO to mathematically decouple explicit length preference from intrinsic preferences.
+In contrast, taking a data-centric approach rather than modifying the objective, Yuan~\etal~\mbox{\cite{yuan2024followinglengthconstraintsinstructions}} introduced LIFT-DPO.
+This data-level intervention incorporates length constraint instructions into general datasets and explicitly rejects chosen responses that exceed specified length limits, improving length instruction-following without degrading general capabilities.

+\textbf{Mitigating Other OOD Exploitation in DPO.} Broadening the scope beyond length bias, recent works target general reward hacking from two perspectives: data coverage and optimization dynamics~\cite{rashidinejad2025sail,yan2025dproperties}.
+From the data perspective, Rashidinejad~\etal~\mbox{\cite{rashidinejad2025sail}} identified the over-optimization of OOD actions caused by poor high-reward data coverage.
+To address this limitation, they proposed POWER-DL, combining weighted entropy regularization to enforce pessimism on uncovered actions with dynamic label weighting to prevent destructive policy updates.
+Complementing this, Yan~\etal~\mbox{\cite{yan2025dproperties}} examined the optimization dynamics, and revealed that DPO implicitly hacks the reward by excessively minimizing the likelihood of rejected responses, which forces probability mass to redistribute into unpredictable OOD regions.
+To mitigate this issue, they introduced adaptive gradient weighting to down-weight the gradients for excessively low-likelihood rejected responses and incorporate NLL to regularize the model toward the reference policy.

-~\cite{park-etal-2024-disentanglinglength} investigated disentangling verbosity from quality in DPO.
-They investigated length exploitation in the DPO setting and linked it to out-of-distribution bootstrapping.
-Besides, they employed a principled but simple regularization derived from RLHF named Regularization-DPO (R-DPO), which prevents length exploitation while still maintaining improvements in model quality.
+\del{Park~\etal\mbox{~\cite{park-etal-2024-disentanglinglength}} investigated disentangling verbosity from quality in DPO.
+They investigated length exploitation in the DPO setting and linked it to OOD bootstrapping.
+Besides, they employed a principled but simple regularization derived from RLHF named Regularization-DPO (R-DPO), which prevents length exploitation while still maintaining improvements in model quality.}